hannw/hannw.github.io/_posts/2017-04-14-l1-l2-regularization.md

 {% include image.html path="L1L2/L2_contour.png" path-detail="L1L2/L2_contour.png" alt="L2 contour" %}

 Now, what happens when you have another competing error term?
 We can check in the following figure; the error surface (for instance, MSE) is colored in orange red.
 The regularization term and the error term are competing because when you optimize the loss you are finding a point in the parameter space where the sum of the two terms are the minimum.
-When you give in one inch, the other terms will grow, so the terms are basically "competing" for a position.
+When one losses, the other grows, so the terms are basically "competing" for a position during optimization.
 If you change the regularization "strength", \\(\\lambda\\), the cometition changes, and the global optimum settle to a different point.

 The sparsity of the L1 term comes from the fact that the diamond shape has a higher chance of settling to any of the corners during optimization.
 In the 2d case, finding optimum in the corner means that one of the parameter is zero.
-Imaging in multidimensional case, the corner will be a hyper corner, where only some of the parameters are zero.
+Imaging in multidimensional case, the corners will be hyper corners, where only some of the parameters are zero.
 These corners are the cause of the sparsity during optimization.

 {% include image.html path="L1L2/L1_error_contour.png" path-detail="L1L2/L1_error_contour.png" alt="L1 contour" %}